| Basic html tags

 Surround the words with html tags to create a paragraph break between

-tag.
+tags.
 The computer will automatically align your type left, unless you give it a

-command.
+different alignment command, such as center.
 The computer will automatically make the text black, unless

 otherwise specified.